 The fastest way to get around on snow or frozen lakes is by snowmobile—a small, motorized vehicle with tracks at the rear and skis in the front.

 Riding across the snow at 70 kilometres an hour is an exhilarating experience.
 Wearing well-insulated clothing and a protective helmet with a visor, snowmobilers ride into the wind, leaving behind a trail in the snow.
-Sixty years ago, this would have been impossible.
+Seventy years ago, this would have been impossible.

 Snowmobile rides and expeditions are a familiar sight today in Canada.
 In 1990, thirty years after their invention, there were 430,000 snowmobiles in the country.
 Today, there are over a million!
 Ninety per cent of the world’s snowmobiles are driven in North America.